Northwest Airlines Flight 255: Casualties

-All 6 crew members and 148 of the 149 passengers were killed in the accident.
-Of the passengers who died, 21 were children, the youngest being 6 months old.
-Many of the passengers were from the Phoenix metropolitan area; one of them was Nick Vanos, an NBA center for the Phoenix Suns.
-Among the deceased were five foreigners: three Britons, one Bahamian and one Guyanese.
+All six crew members and 148 of the 149 passengers were killed in the accident.
+Of the passengers who died, 21 were children, the youngest of whom was six months old.
+Many of the passengers were from the Phoenix metropolitan area, including Nick Vanos, a center for the Phoenix Suns of the NBA.
+Five foreigners were killed: three Britons, one Bahamian and one Guyanese.
 Two motorists on nearby Middlebelt Road also died and five people on the ground were injured, one seriously.
 The bodies were moved to the Northwest hangar at the airport, which served as a temporary morgue.

-The sole survivor of the crash was Cecelia Cichan, a four-year-old girl from Tempe, Arizona, who was returning home alongside her mother, Paula, father, Michael, and a six-year-old brother, David, after visiting relatives in Pennsylvania.
-Romulus firemen found Cichan still belted in her seat, which was faced down.
-She was found several feet from the bodies of her family.
+The sole survivor of the crash was Cecelia Cichan, a four-year-old girl from Tempe, Arizona, who was returning home with her mother, father and six-year-old brother after visiting relatives in Pennsylvania.
+Romulus firemen found Cichan still belted in her seat, which was facing down, several feet from the bodies of her family.
 Believing that no one on the aircraft could have survived, officials at first announced that Cichan was an automobile passenger.
-She sustained third-degree burns and fractures to her skull, collarbone, and left leg.
-After the accident, Cichan moved to live with her maternal aunt and uncle in Birmingham, Alabama.
+She sustained third-degree burns and fractures to her skull, collarbone and left leg.
+After the accident, Cichan lived with her maternal aunt and uncle in Birmingham, Alabama.
 She spoke to the media about her experience for the first time in 2011.
-In a 2022 interview for WDIV-TV marking 35 years since the crash, John Thiede, now a captain at the Romulus Fire Department, noted his friendship with Cichan since the mid-2000s when they made contact, and attended Cichan's 2006 wedding.
+In a 2022 interview for WDIV-TV marking 35 years since the crash, Romulus fireman John Thiede, who had found Cichan, related that he had maintained a friendship with her and had attended her wedding in 2007.